- Program Highlights

 Are students allowed to contact the professors during and after each session?

 Yes.
-While faculty are extreme busy, they nearly always have an "open-door" policy with their students.
+While faculty are extremely busy, they nearly always have an "open-door" policy with their students.
 Email and phone contact are easy to arrange.
 Many faculty choose to stay in the same hotel as the students, thus it's not uncommon to see your professor in the hallway or lobby of the hotel.

 Do I need a laptop computer?